Toxic Torts: The Numerous Substances That Can Injure You or Make You Sick

 Toxic Tort

-You have the right to sue the person or company responsible for your toxic tort injury or illness.
-However, if a number of other people have developed the same injury or illness after using or being exposed to the same substance, you can become part of what’s known as a class action lawsuit.
-Here you and the other victims sue as a group and share in whatever compensation the jury deems appropriate.
+You have the right to take legal action against the person or company responsible for your toxic tort injury or illness.
+If others have suffered the same harm from exposure to the same substance, you may also join a class action lawsuit.
+In a class action, you and other victims sue together as a group, sharing any compensation awarded by the court.

 Recent Class Action Toxic Tort Examples